Burns And Lacerations

-A burn and / or laceration from an automotive accident generally involves the victim experiencing a severe trauma to the skin due to fire or friction, which can come from variety of sources in a collision.
+A burn and/or laceration from an accident generally involves the victim experiencing a severe trauma to the skin due to fire or friction, which can come from a variety of sources in a collision.

 Due to the nature of this type of injury, victims who suffer from burns and lacerations after a crash must be treated immediately.
 While the level of severity varies, permanent scarring and disability is typical in injured parties after car crashes involving burns and lacerations.
 With this in mind, it’s important for auto accident victims to make every effort to keep an accurate record of the details involving the crash.

 If you or a loved one has suffered from burns and lacerations following an auto accident in New Haven, Bridgeport or Hartford, the victim may be entitled to compensation for medical bills, loss of wages, pain and suffering, and additional damages.

 Here at Jonathan Perkins Injury Lawyers, our team of personal injury lawyers is prepared to fight for your justice.